ChrisEssery/group-project/Portfolio/Background.md

 # Background and Motivation

-In this section we discuss the background and motivation of the app.
-We start with the background literature on the topics of loneliness in the elderly and online multiplayer games.
-We then go on to present our state of the art survey.
-We also explain the problem definition and our motivation for creating this product.
+In this section we discuss the background literature, state-of-the-art survey and motivation and problem definition of the app.
+We start with the background literature on the topic of isolation and loneliness in our ageing society, and look at how games can be used to combat these issues.
+We then go on to present our state of the art survey before explaining the problem definition and motivation behind creating this product.

 ## Table of contents